abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 abapGit has been enhanced to support consistent handling of the ABAP language version across the different abapGit "flavors" (open-source / part of SAP BTP ABAP Enviromnent).

 :::warning
-Using ABAP Language Version in abapGit is still an experimental feature.
+Using ABAP language version in abapGit is still an experimental feature.

+So far, abapGit handles ABAP language version only for a limited set of object types.
+See Spported Object Types, below.
 :::

 ### Settings